📅 13 Apr 2025 • 📖 16 min read

 Carotid Sinus Massage (CSM), or Vagus Nerve Massage, is massaging the carotid sinus to slow down the heart rate and lower our blood pressure.

-• The carotid sinus or “carotid bulb” is a small bundle of nerve endings sitting next to the carotid arteries in our neck.
+- The carotid sinuses, or “carotid bulbs,” are small bundles of nerve endings sitting next to the carotid arteries in our neck.

 Carotid massage is applying finger pressure in longitudinal strokes to the carotid sinus, usually the area of the maximum carotid artery pulsation.

-4. Once you have located the carotid pulse, slide your fingers slightly to the side, towards the midline of your neck.
-You should be able to feel a slightly thicker, cord-like structure — this is the carotid sinus.
+- Once you have located the carotid pulse, slide your fingers slightly to the side, towards the midline of your neck.
+You should be able to feel a slightly thicker, cord-like structure, the carotid sinus.

-• Don’t press the carotid sinus too long — it can block the nearby carotid artery to turn off the blood supply to your brain.
+- Don’t press the carotid sinus for too long, as it can block the nearby carotid artery to turn off the blood supply to your brain.

 3. Looking At A Peaceful Scene.

-Now, look at this picture — Supermoon of November 13, 2016, shot by Linda Schafer from Ramona, California.
+Now, look at this picture — Supermoon of November 13, 2016, shot by Linda Schafer, California.

 While looking at the soft, large moon rising from the horizon, the trees in silhouette, and the distant line of mountains against a scarlet sky, you might have unconsciously taken a slow, deep breath.